No one can do it for us, but we can’t do it alone.

 Sarah is an attachment and body-oriented psychotherapist who combines a depth and breadth of knowledge of trauma therapy approaches with a warm, engaging nature and capacity to sit with the complexity of her clients’ experiences.
 Through felt sense attunement, intuition and skill, she aims to foster safety, curiosity, a willingness to explore, and trust in one’s innate ability to heal.

-Sarah’s commitment to trauma-informed practice means that she will be transparent about her observations and discuss different therapeutic approaches that could be useful in reaching your goals.
-Your right to informed choice is paramount.
+Sarah’s dedication to trauma-informed, anti-racist and anti-oppressive practice means that she will be transparent about her observations and discuss different therapeutic approaches that could be useful in reaching your goals.
+Your voice and right to informed choice are paramount.
+She also actively works at recognizing her privilege and and examining old, learned, hidden biases, stereotypes, prejudices and discriminations that stem from white supremacy, cis-heteronormativity, and other forms of toxic socialization.

 Therapy is not something that is done to you, but a process that is embarked on together, and your voice is important every step of the way.